 Passion and Vision Healing Arts actually started as a tarot card reading service and a place to show my artwork in 2016.
 However, between 2016-2018 was a period of life-changing upheavals which included a divorce, multiple job changes, developing my psychic abilities, finishing a bachelors degree at the age of 31 and soul-searching travels to different countries and islands around the world to reconnect with my family’s missing Polynesian roots.

 One particular trip to Honolulu, Hawaii in the summer of 2017 solidified my soul mission for the business.
 I was badly sunburned throughout my whole body and walking around was excruciatingly painful.
 My health insurance did not cover any visits to any clinics out of state.
 I was reluctant to pay hundreds of dollars out-of-pocket to find a clinic and deal with my sunburns, especially during a vacation.
 I thought about the indigenous Polynesians that have lived here for thousands of years who never needed our modern technology and expensive insurance.
 So I googled what natural remedies were available around the island and they included the simplest ingredients like Aloe Vera and Kukui nut oil.
 I found those simple topical ingredients at a local convenient store for only $9.00 just a block away from the hotel I was staying in.
 I used the topical oil that night along with a couple dips in the cold salt waters of the Pacific Ocean.
 Within 24 hours, my painful burns cooled down and my skin color came back to normal.
 The joy and relief that I felt from getting something cured without breaking my bank account was beyond healing.
 I wanted to incorporate that joy with the natural healing ingredients from both the earth and the ocean to my retail shop.

-My experience working with a wide variety of people from all different walks of life and getting to know their lives on a more personal level has led me on a new pathway to use my intuitive abilities and family retail experience to help better the lives of others.
+My experience working with a wide variety of people from all different walks of life and getting to know their lives on a more personal level has led me on a new pathway to use my intuitive abilities and combine the family retail experience to help better the lives of others.

 -Cindy Luc, Founder